-A great view to get an overall look at who’s got what on their plate your project space.
+A great view to get an overall look at who’s got what on their plate in your Workspace.
 Perfect for project managers as tasks are broken down by assignees.

 Want to block out all distractions and only focus on tasks assigned to you?
 The Me view does that!
 You’ll only see projects and tasks that concern you here.